-'Rava said,' The third day mentioned in the Torah refers to their encampment at Sinai.
+' Rava said,' The third day mentioned in the Torah refers to their encampment at Sinai.
 Rabbi Acha the son of Ya'akov said,' This refers to the commencement of their journey from Refidim to Sinai'.
 They disagreed concerning the Shabbat commandment given to Israel at Marah.
-Rabbi Yehuda said in the name of Rava,' As I commanded you ' [in the Ten Commandments ( Devarim, 5:12)], means that they were given Shabbat laws at Mara [' There He gave them edicts [Shabbat] and social laws'( Shmot,15:25)].
-One scholar said that at Marah they were commanded only concerning the 39 types of work forbidden on Shabbat but not with regard to techumin, thus they were able to travel from
+Rabbi Yehuda said in the name of Rava,' As I commanded you ' [in the Ten Commandments (Devarim, 5:12)], means that they were given Shabbat laws at Mara [' There He gave them edicts [Shabbat] and social laws' (Shmot, 15:25)].
+One scholar said that at Marah they were commanded only concerning the 39 types of work forbidden on Shabbat but not the laws regarding to techumin, thus they were able to travel from Refidim.
+The other scholar taught that at Marah they were given even Techumim, and therefore the 3rd day refers to their encampment According to Tosaphot, here, this means that they were now also given the laws regarding transferring from one reshut to another' (Talmud Shabbat 86b).